 A: Full vet care for the foster including worming, flea treatment, and all inoculations and altering.
 High quality food is provided, as well as some toys, bowls, collars, leashes, litter pans, litter and other supplies when available.
 Many foster home choose to donate supplies for their care, but we will support each foster home’s requests and needs.
 What you provide is the loving, safe environment so that this foster can become a placeable pet.
 Some occasionally take additional time to train, but SOS will assist you with that.

 Foster Homes are truly the lifeblood of our organization.
 Our network supports and enjoys each other.
 It is a fun and rewarding experience.
 Join us to help make a difference!
-E-mail or call us at 440.567.3585 to find out more.
+E-mail us at firstname.lastname@example.org or call us at 440.567.3585 to find out more.